yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter5-going-cloud-native.md

 Eventually, the YugaPlus team found a way to spend more time on innovation.
 They transitioned to YugabyteDB Managed, a DBaaS (Database-as-a-Service) that allowed them to offload the management, maintenance, and operations of their database cluster...
 {{< /note >}}

-In this chapter, you'll learn:
+In this chapter, you'll learn how to do the following:

-* How deploy a free YugabyteDB Managed instance
+* Deploy a free YugabyteDB Managed instance.
-* How to connect the application to the YugabyteDB Managed cluster
+* Connect the application to the YugabyteDB Managed cluster.

 **Prerequisites**